-Tip: The quickest way to make a new call is to dial the number and press to start the call.
+The quickest way to make a new call is to dial the number and press to start the call.
 The existing call is automatically put on hold.

-ANSWFR A CALL
+ANSWER A CALL

-- To answer an incoming call, press - To end the call, press ().
+- To end the call, press

 If you do not want to answer a call, press S. The caller will be directed to voice mail.